MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 > cds$samples

 ```
+## Filtering and normalization factor correction

-* We now need to filter out low count reads since otherwise, it would be impossible to detect differential expression.
+* We now need to filter out **low count reads** since otherwise, it would be impossible to detect differential expression.
-* The method used in the edgeR vignette is to keep only those genes that have *at least 1 read per million in at least 3 samples.*
+* The method used in the edgeR vignette is to keep only those genes that have **at least 1 read per million in at least 3 samples**
-* Once this filtering is done, we can calculate the normalization factors which correct for the different compositions of the samples. * The effective library sizes are then the product of the actual library sizes and these factors.
+* Once this filtering is done, we can calculate the normalization factors which correct for the different compositions of the samples.
+* The effective library sizes are then the product of the actual library sizes and these factors.

 ```{r}
 > cds <- cds[rowSums(1e+06 * cds$counts/expandAsMatrix(cds$samples$lib.size, dim(cds)) > 1) >= 3, ]